benwiley4000/pico8-messenger/README.md

 This means that if you want to pass GPIO information that can be used easily with any platform that runs PICO-8, you only get six on-and-off slots, which doesn't sound that great.
 Until you consider that you can still use those 6 slots to encode an integer up to 6 bits (-32 to 31 signed, or 0 to 63 unsigned!).
 Even a 3-bit int (0-7 unsigned) can often be enough to encode meaningful state information for many games, which can be used to trigger vibrations, color lights, etc.

 The trouble is, taking a decimal value and encoding it as binary with PICO-8's built-in GPIO functions, then reading it again later, is not simple.
-GPIO Messenger provides utility functions which abstract away the bit-shifting and let you just read and write numbers.
+PICO-8 Messenger provides utility functions which abstract away the bit-shifting and let you just read and write numbers.

 ## including in pico-8